Plan Your Weekend

 Restaurants

 Hope & Olive is an everyday-special restaurant that strives to make the most of a rich bounty of local farms, sourcing much of their menu with nearby products.
 They cook creatively with an emphasis on simplicity and flavor.
-When not in pursuit of a slice of molasses cream pie (see: Bread Euphoria, above) you might find Marilyn at Hope & Olive.
+Sit at the bar and sample one of their seasonal cocktail specials.

 Magpie offers a wide variety of appetizers and pizzas, as well as appealing, Italian-themed dinner items such as Cod Cake Puttanesca, Fazzioletti Crepe, and Chicken Cacciatore.